jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/test_truth_table_tests.rst

 requirements
 *********************************************************************************

-* :ref:`Binary Operations part 4<truth table: Binary Operations part 4>`
+* :ref:`Binary Operations 4<truth table: Binary Operations 4>`

 *********************************************************************************
 how to get back to the automated tests
 *********************************************************************************

-If your tests stopped after the :ref:`previous chapter<truth table: Binary Operations part 2>`, heres's how to get back to the tests
+If your tests stopped after the :ref:`previous chapter<truth table: Binary Operations 2>`, heres's how to get back to the tests

 * Make sure you are in the ``pumping_python`` folder_ with pwd_ in the terminal_